The 10 Best Camping Cots

 video play icon

-This wiki has been updated 35 times since it was first published in April of 2015.
+This wiki has been updated 36 times since it was first published in April of 2015.
 Just because you're heading into the wilderness for a few days, it doesn't mean you have to roll around on a cold, hard, dirty floor all night long.
 Add a little luxury and comfort to your outdoor excursions with one of these camping cots.
 We've selected models that'll improve your overall experience, so you'll be well rested and refreshed for all the adventures your trip may throw at you.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Teton Sports Outfitter